Sex life after bowel cancer

 If you identify as LGBT+

-If you identify as LGBT+, you may worry about being treated insensitively by your healthcare team.
+If you identify as LGBTQ+, you may worry about being treated insensitively by your healthcare team.
 You may have some specific questions.
 Having your sexual or gender identity acknowledged can help you feel more supported.
 It also means your healthcare team can give you the right information and advice.

 If you want to talk things through, you can call the LGBT Foundation on 03453 30 30 30.
 They can give you confidential advice and support.
+Also, our LGBTQ+ and cancer forum offers a safe space to ask questions, share experiences and emotions with others living with cancer.

 About our information